vithika-data/Customer-Quality-Prediction/README.md

 ## Problem Set
 The insurance company has provided a historical data set (training.csv).
 The company has also provided with a list of potential customers to whom to market (testingCandidate.csv).
-From this list of potential customers, a marketing firm need to determine yes/no whether you wish to market to them.
+From this list of potential customers, one needs to determine whether the customers should be targeted for marketing.

 ## Given Information
 The cost of marketing to a particular customer is $30.
 This cost is paid regardless of whether the customer responds to our marketing or